tanzilhussain/transaction-fraud-risk-analyzer/README.md

 SHAP applies **game theory** to explain predictions, showing the **marginal contribution** of each feature.
 This makes the model’s reasoning **transparent and auditable**, even for tree-based ensembles like XGBoost.

 ---
-📊 Dataset
+## 📊 Dataset

-This project uses the Credit Card Transactions Dataset by Kelvin Obiri on Kaggle, licensed under the MIT License.
-It contains anonymized financial transactions with features like transaction type, amount, and account balances.
+This project uses the [**Credit Card Transactions Dataset**](https://www.kaggle.com/datasets/kelvinobiri/credit-card-transactions) by Kelvin Obiri, available on Kaggle under the [MIT License](https://opensource.org/licenses/MIT).

-Each row represents a single transaction, labeled as either fraudulent (isFraud = 1) or legitimate (isFraud = 0).
-The dataset reflects real-world financial class imbalance, with fraudulent transactions being significantly rarer than non-fraudulent ones.
+The dataset contains anonymized financial transaction records, including:

+- `type`: Transaction type (e.g., CASH_OUT, TRANSFER)
+- `amount`: Amount involved in the transaction
+- `oldbalanceOrg` / `newbalanceOrig`: Sender’s balance before and after
+- `oldbalanceDest` / `newbalanceDest`: Receiver’s balance before and after
+- `isFraud`: Target variable (1 if fraudulent, 0 otherwise)

+> ⚠️ **Class Imbalance Note**: Like real-world data, the number of fraudulent transactions is very low compared to legitimate ones.
+Evaluation metrics like precision, recall, F1-score, or ROC-AUC are more appropriate than simple accuracy.

-Disclaimer: This dataset is anonymized and intended for research and educational use only.
-No personal or sensitive financial data is included.
+> 📌 **Disclaimer**: The dataset is anonymized and intended for educational and research purposes only.
+It does not contain any real personal financial information.
----

 ## 👤 Author

 Created with ❤️ by [Tanzil Hussain](https://www.linkedin.com/in/tanzilhussain)